linagora/tmail-backend/tmail-backend/apps/distributed-es6-backport/README.md

-# Tmail backend Distributed server with backport for ElasticSearch 6
+# Team-mail backend Distributed server with backport for ElasticSearch 6

 This server is the distributed version of James relying on: